aaaaa012/self-funding-module/README.md

-# self-funding-module for Payout Agent
+# Self-Funding-Module for Payout Agent

 ## Overview
 The Self-funding-module enables the agents to initate funding transactions directly through their panel.